eugene100/aws-eugene100/docs/feedback-intellias.md

 The third day was about Kubernetes stability, application debug and high availability.
 We setup Jenkins as an example of application and then tried to do dirty things with it.

-During all workshop, participants participated in discussions, generated many questions and stumbled on critical situations.
-Unfortunately, the presentation wasn't so perfect but in a result, we obtained more experience in debugging and a base of discussions.
+During all workshop, we participated in discussions, generated many questions and stumbled on critical situations.
+In a result, we obtained more experience in debugging and a base of discussions.

 I think it was a great start for IT specialists in Kubernetes platform.